 The nutrients in whole grains may have individual, collaborative, or additive actions that positively affect health.
 Examples of whole grains are oats, brown rice , kamut, quinoa, spelt, farro, and freekah.

 What is a refined grain?

 A refined or processed grain contains mostly just the endosperm and has had some or all of the bran and germ removed.
-The results of removing parts of the kernel as in refined grains, is a loss of fibre, vitamins, minerals and antioxidants.
+The results of removing parts of the kernel as in refined grains is a loss of fiber, vitamins, minerals, and antioxidants.
 When the grain is refined, about 66% of the iron and 41% of the folic acid are lost, along with large percentages of other key nutrients.
 Most refined grains are enriched, meaning the B vitamins and iron are added back in.
-However, many other nutrients lost, such as fibre, phytochemicals and other vitamins and minerals are not added back in, resulting in a less nutritious grain.
+However, many other nutrients lost, such as fiber, phytochemicals and other vitamins and minerals are not added back in, resulting in a less nutritious grain.
 Also, refined grains will lead to rapid spikes in blood sugar and insulin levels after meals and may not provide a sustained fullness.
-Examples of refined grains are: white flour, white rice, de-germed cornmeal, cream of wheat cereal and white bread.
+Examples of refined grains are white flour, white rice, de-germed cornmeal, cream of wheat cereal and white bread.